-Roseman is dedicated to creating a safe and secure academic environment for students.
+Roseman is dedicated to providing a reasonably safe and secure academic environment for students.
 The University has security guards who patrol the campuses 24 hours a day, seven days a week.
-When University-sanctioned events occur during the weekends, a security guard is present for the duration of the activity.
 When an actual or suspected crime occurs on campus property, including the University parking lots, students should report the incident to security or Facilities Management.
-If a situation develops in which the student fears for his/her safety, he/she should immediately call 911.
+If a situation develops in which the student fears for their safety, they should immediately call 911.
 Students are encouraged to walk in groups when leaving campus after dark.
 Concerns regarding campus security should be directed to University Facility Management unit administration.